Poisons, Pesticides, & Our Pets

 Gently Detox Your Pet with Herbs & Homeopathics

-Keep in mind that as the body is eliminating toxins, it is not unusual for there to be a brief "healing crisis," in which a cat or dog may develop symptoms like a runny nose or changes in bowel function or appetite.
-Such symptoms should subside in a few days.
+Keep in mind that as the body is eliminating toxins, it is not unusual for a brief "healing crisis," in which a cat or dog may develop symptoms like a runny nose or changes in bowel function or appetite.
+Such symptoms typically subside in a few days.
 As always, observe your pet closely when you administer any remedy, stop any remedy if symptoms develop that concern you, and consult with a holistic veterinarian for appropriate guidance.
 Please see our article, " Administering Remedies to Your Companion," for additional suggestions.